sasadangelo/learn-english/README.md

 TODO

-## Build your first vocabulary with Words and Sounds
+### 1. Build your vocabulary

 TODO

-## Start learn easy sentences with Phrase Books, Books, or Article
+### 2. Start learning easy sentences

 TODO

-## Learn Grammar to learn making more complex sentences
+### 3. Learn more complex sentences using Grammar

 TODO

+### 4. Learn more words and sentences reading Books, Articles, or Stories

+TODO

-## Listen and Watch Podcasts, Videos, Movies, and TV Series
+### 5. Improve your listening with Dialogues, Audio Books, Videos, Podcasts, Movies, and TV Series

+TODO

+### 6. Improve your writing skills spending time writing your stories

+TODO

+### 7. Improve your speaking skills with language partners

 TODO